10 min read

 2. How complex are your integration needs?
 Count the systems you need to connect and assess integration complexity.
 Connecting two cloud applications with standard APIs often works well with no-code tools.
 Integrating legacy systems, handling complex data transformations, or orchestrating multi-step workflows across different platforms usually requires low-code capabilities.
 Map your integration points before choosing platforms.

 3. What’s your customization versus configuration ratio?
 Configuration means adjusting predefined options; customization means building something new.
-No-code platforms excel at configuration but may hit walls when customization is required.
-If more than 20% of your requirements involve custom business logic, user interfaces, or data processing, low-code platforms may provide necessary flexibility.
+No-code platforms excel at configuration but hit walls when customization is required.
+If more than 20% of your requirements involve custom business logic, user interfaces, or data processing, low-code platforms provide the necessary flexibility.

 6. How does this fit your broader digital strategy?
-Isolated point solutions often work well with no-code platforms, but interconnected systems may benefit from consistent low-code platforms that share data models and integration patterns.
+Isolated point solutions often work well with no-code platforms, but interconnected systems benefit from consistent low-code platforms that share data models and integration patterns.
 Consider whether you’re solving one problem or building digital capabilities that will expand over time.

 Scoring your requirements: Assign each question a score from 1-5 based on complexity and importance.
-Scores averaging below 2.5 may suggest no-code platforms; scores above 3.5 could indicate low-code requirements.
+Scores averaging below 2.5 suggest no-code platforms; scores above 3.5 indicate low-code requirements.
 Scores between 2.5-3.5 require careful evaluation of specific requirements and organizational capabilities.

 Your Next Steps

 The no-code versus low-code decision is not binary for most organizations.
-Different projects have different requirements; successful companies may use both approaches strategically based on specific needs rather than platform preferences.
+Different projects have different requirements; successful companies use both approaches strategically based on specific needs rather than platform preferences.

 Start with a pilot project that delivers value quickly without creating critical dependencies.
 Choose something important enough to justify attention but not so critical that failure creates business problems.
 Simple approval workflows, data collection systems, or departmental productivity tools often make excellent pilots because they demonstrate platform capabilities while building organizational experience.